You want to start a blog… but maybe you don’t know quite how. Enter: today’s guide to choosing the best blogging software for your needs.

 6. Medium

-Medium is a publishing platform where you can create a profile and post content, which Medium calls “stories” rather than “posts” or “articles”.
-Your content then gets shown to users on Medium who’re interested in that topic.
+Medium is a publishing platform where you can create a profile and post content, which Medium calls “stories” rather than “posts” or “articles.”
+Your content is then shown to users who are interested in that topic on Medium.

-You can also set up a “publication” on Medium, which could be anything from a multi-author online magazine to a collection of your own articles.
-You need Medium membership for this.
+You can also set up a “publication” on Medium, anything from a multi-author online magazine to a collection of your articles.
+You need a Medium membership for this.

-The “Medium Partner Program” lets you earn money from the content you publish, though you’ll need 100 followers or more on Medium in order to be eligible to join.
+The “Medium Partner Program” lets you earn money from the content you publish, though you’ll need 100 followers or more on Medium to be eligible to join.

 Pricing of Medium

 It doesn’t cost anything to write for Medium (free).
-However, if you want to set up Publications, you’ll need Medium membership ($5/month or $50/year).
+However, you’ll need a Medium membership ($4/month or $40/year) to set up Publications.
 This also gives you access to read unlimited content on Medium.

-If you want to use a custom domain name with your Medium publication or profile, you’ll need to pay for that from a domain registrar.
+If you want to use a custom domain name with your Medium publication or profile, you must pay for that from a domain registrar.

 Pros of Medium

-• The “Medium Partner Program” lets you potentially earn money from your content.
+- The “Medium Partner Program” lets you earn money from your content.

-• You can use affiliate links in your content on Medium (although you must disclose these correctly in accordance with Medium’s rules).
+- You can use affiliate links in your content on Medium (although you must disclose these correctly under Medium’s rules).

 Cons of Medium

-• Readers may only read one of your posts on Medium then click away to read someone else’s work, as Medium will promote other related articles on their side regardless of the author.
+- Readers may only read one of your posts on Medium and then click away to read someone else’s work, as Medium will promote other related articles on their side regardless of the author.

 Medium Add-Ons Available

 Medium doesn’t offer any third-party tools or add-ons.
-If you want the features that come with creating a publication, you get those by upgrading from a free account to Medium membership.
+If you want the features of creating a publication, you get those by upgrading from a free account to a Medium membership.

 Who is Medium Best For?

 Medium is a great option if you want to publish your work online.
-For instance, if you’re a freelance writer but you don’t have a website of your own, having a few articles on Medium makes it easy to show samples to potential clients.
+For instance, if you’re a freelance writer but don’t have a website, having a few articles on Medium makes it easy to show samples to potential clients.

 7. Blogger

-Blogger launched back in 1999 and was acquired by Google in 2003, so it’s a very well-established piece of blogging software.
+Blogger was launched in 1999 and was acquired by Google in 2003, so it’s a well-established blogging software.

-It’s used by all sorts of different types of blogs, though most people who use it are blogging mainly as a hobby rather than to make money.
+It’s used by all sorts of blogs, though most people who use it are blogging mainly as a hobby rather than to make money.

 Pricing of Blogger